I Ran over My iPad, My Mother Died, Then the Shit Got Real:

 Susan: “I did.
 When I went back for spring break to help her during chemotherapy.”

-Me: “Well played, Karen!
+Me: “Well played, K!
 Did you ever take your empire writing desk back to Buffalo?”

-Susan: “Karen told me I couldn’t have it yet.
+Susan: “K told me I couldn’t have it yet.
 She said she can’t even stand to throw out D’s expired medication, much less let anything go out of the house.”

 Me: “I’m sure she won’t throw out his stash of Xanax!
 But the desk is yours…you bought it…!”